micron-visual/cv.jit.rj.findcontours/README.md

 It is possible to simplify the contours.

-Author: Rajan Craveri (micron) https://www.patreon.com/posts/cv-jit-rj-win-37043276
+Author: **Rajan Craveri** (micron) https://www.patreon.com/posts/cv-jit-rj-win-37043276

 Build starting point
 https://jmpelletier.com/building-your-own-cv-jit-externals/

-Thanks to:
+:heart: Thanks to all my supporters on Patreon

+And thanks for helps, tests and suggestions to:
 * Jean Marc Pelletier
 * Luca Moroni
 * Rob Ramirez